-Borders remain closed until further notice.
+Borders and airports remain closed until at least 12 November.

 Immigration offices remain closed and all processes suspended.
 Requests for police clearance certificates and apostille appointments can be managed online.
 Appointments will be scheduled for after the quarantine is lifted.